Tomaqa/sos/README.md

 When source files structure changes, one needs to manually remove the tail of `Makefile` and run `tools/dev/deps.sh`.
-Calling `make clean` is also likely to be necessary.
+Calling `make clean` is also likely to be appropriate.

 ## Contributing